-Large M values, represented in reddish colors, are related to regions of high speed fluid (such as jets), while bluish colors denote calm regions.
+Large M values, represented in reddish colors, are related to regions of high-speed fluid (such as jets), while bluish colors denote calm regions.
 Figure 1d schematically shows the manifold skeleton and how particles, such as drifters or plane debris would evolve in the neighborhood of this structure.
 Invariant manifolds are dynamic barriers that cannot be crossed by purely advected particles and control transport in the region.
 The cross point of the stable and unstable manifolds, the hyperbolic point, drastically bends the trajectories.
 Tracer blobs evolve constrained by the manifold structure.
-Fig-

-- 10 ure 1e illustrates this point by showing elongation of blob contours along the unstable manifold of a hyperbolic trajectory and squeezing along its stable manifold.
-It is important to remark here that, from the dynamical system perspective, the main distortion agents for the contours are those causing their filamentous shape and, as explained here, these agents are the hyperbolic trajectories and their stable and unstable mani- - folds.
+Figure 1e illustrates this point by showing elongation of blob contours along the unstable manifold of a hyperbolic trajectory and stretching along its stable manifold.
+It is important to remark here that, from the dynamical system perspective, the main distortion agents for the contours are those causing their filamentous shape and, as explained here, these agents are the hyperbolic trajectories and their stable and unstable manifolds.
 Additionally, in the flow there exists regions dominated by trajectories with elliptic type stability, in which, contrary to what happens near hyperbolic trajectories, blobs remain coherent instead of forming filaments.
 This is illustrated in Fig. 1f.
-Oceanic eddies are an example of regions displaying such a behaviour (see, e.g. Chelton et al., 2011) and this is also the case for oceanic jets, in which blobs are transported at a high speed but net distorted into filements (ace e.g. Wiggins and Manshe 2014).
-Therefore, the in - 20 but not distorted into filaments (see e.g. Wiggins and Mancho, 2014).
+Oceanic eddies are an example of regions displaying such a behavior (see, e.g. Chelton et al., 2011) and this is also the case for oceanic jets, in which blobs are transported at a high speed but not distorted into filaments (see e.g. Wiggins and Mancho, 2014).
 Therefore, the interplay between stretching and confinement is an essential ingredient of fluid transport processes.

-In this work, the importance of how water masses evolve is clear because of the uncertainty in the plane's impact point, and thus, in order to reach conclusions on the fate

-25 of the plane debris, it is important to track the time evolution of areas in which the plane potentially could have crashed, and recognize the constraints on these regions found in the ocean during the period after the accident.
-The evolution of these areas is tracked with the contour advection algorithm developed by Dritschel (1989), but including some modifications explained in Mancho et al. (2003, 2004, 2006c).
+In this work, the importance of how water masses evolve is clear because of the uncertainty of the plane's impact point, and thus, in order to reach conclusions on the fate of the plane debris, it is important to track the time evolution of areas in which the plane potentially could have crashed, and recognize the constraints on these regions found in the ocean during the period after the accident.
+The evolution of these areas is tracked with the contour advection algorithm developed by Dritschel (1989), but including some modifications explained in Mancho et al. (2003), Mancho et al. (2004) and Mancho et al. (2006c).